deepinnothing/deepinnothing.github.io/documentation/unreal-engine/levelplay/docs/regulations-and-settings/impression-level-revenue-integration.md

 # Impression level revenue integration

-!!! note Before you start
+!!! note "Before you start"

-    Make sure you have correctly integrated the plugin into your project, as outlined [here](../index.md).
+    - Make sure you have correctly integrated the plugin into your project, as outlined [here](../integration.md).
-    Learn [more](https://developers.is.com/ironsource-mobile/general/ad-revenue-measurement-postbacks/) about the impression level revenue (ILR) via SDK feature and pre-requisites.
+    - Learn [more](https://developers.is.com/ironsource-mobile/general/ad-revenue-measurement-postbacks/) about the impression level revenue (ILR) via SDK feature and pre-requisites.

 ## Implement the ImpressionData Listener